The Green Barn Shop & Restaurant

 Freshest food, straight from the Garden

-Head grower Dermot Carey overseas our production of organic produce, working closely with us here at The Green Barn to ensure a constant supply of varied seasonal produce.
+Head grower Dermot Carey overseas our production of freshproduce, working closely with us here at The Green Barn to ensure a constant supply of varied seasonal produce.
 With a walled kitchen garden, 4 acre field plot and a couple of polly tunnels.
 Soon our produce will be available for purchase at Jo’s Larder.
-We are almost 100 % self sufficient, although we are not certified organ we have always gown produce by organic and sustainable methods, and all our beef is of 100% organic Irish origin.
+We are almost 100 % self sufficient and use sustainable methods for all our food production.

 We serve only the freshest possible seasonal produce that has almost always come straight from our kitchen garden that very morning.
 We believe in serving what we like to eat, honest, unfussy, unpretentious food, letting our produce be the strength in what you eat.
 We like to combine seasonal ingredients, using flavours, textures, and colours and to experiment all the time, hence offering changing menu’s that reflect what is happening in our garden.